 Our marginal abatement cost curve (MACC) is a useful tool for strategic planning to achieve our interim targets.
-Projects are high graded based on life cycle cost ability to scale, incremental value generated and volume of emissions abated.
-The MACC shown below is illustrative.
+Projects are high graded based on lifecycle cost ability to scale, incremental value generated and volume of emissions abated.

-To date, Chesapeake has invested more than \$30 million on emissions monitoring and reduction initiatives.
+Since 2022, Chesapeake has invested more than \$30 million on emissions monitoring and reduction initiatives.
 Most of this investment was dedicated to retrofitting more than 19,000 pneumatic devices, offering significant emissions reductions.
 Chesapeake is actively engaged in the evaluation of and investment in emerging technology as we continue to chart our path to net zero.